 CHAPTER 1: The cold war era

-The end of second world war was the rise of two super power on the global stage- the US and the USSR.
-Both side have the capacity to relate against an attack and to cause so much destruction that neither can afford to initiate war.
-Thus the cold war- inspite of being an intense form of rivalry between great powers- remained a ‘cold’ and not hot or shooting war.
+The end of the second world war was the rise of two superpowers on the global stage- the US and the USSR.
+Both sides have the capacity to relate against an attack and to cause so much destruction that neither can afford to initiate war.
+Thus the cold war- in spite of being an intense form of rivalry between great powers- remained a ‘cold’ and not hot or shooting war.

-During the cold war period, most of third world countries adopted the policy of staying away from alliances which is known as non-alignment movement.
-These countries plays an important role in mediating between the two rival alliances in the cause of peace and stability.
+During the cold war period, most of the third world countries adopted the policy of staying away from alliances which is known as the non-alignment movement.
+These countries play an important role in mediating between the two rival alliances in the cause of peace and stability.

-The chapter will help student to know how the dominance of two superpowers US and USSR was control to the cold war.
-The chapter include some picture related to cold war time which help reader to understand in a better way.
+The chapter will help students to know how the dominance of two superpowers US and USSR was control by the cold war.
+The chapter includes some pictures related to cold wartime which help readers to understand in a better way.

 Chapter 2: The end of bi-polarity

-The chapter will helps the student to understand the concept of uni-polar, bipolar or multi-polar world system.
+The chapter will help the student to understand the concept of the unipolar, bipolar or multi-polar world system.

 CHAPTER 3: US Hegemony in World politics

-In this way the chapter will helps student to understand US hegemony in world politics after cold war and India’s policy options in dealing with the US.
+In this way, the chapter will help students to understand US hegemony in world politics after cold war and India’s policy options in dealing with the US.

 CHAPTER 4: Alternative Centres of power

-These chapter discuss briefly some of the emerging alternatives centres of power and assess their possible role in the future.
-After the end of the bipolar structure of world politics in the early 1990’s, it became clear that alternative centres of political and economic power could limit America’s dominance.
+This chapter discusses briefly some of the emerging alternatives centres of power and assesses their possible role in the future.
+After the end of the bipolar structure of world politics in the early 1990s, it became clear that alternative centres of political and economic power could limit America’s dominance.

 CHAPTER 5: Contemporary South Asia.